 Use this export to more easily share and analyze Investment profile data across your information.

-Using the Capitalizable column in the Epic rollup also allows you to easily identify how your effort is being spent across capitalizable and non-capitalizable efforts.
+Using the Capitalizable column in the Epic rollup also allows you to easily identify how your effort is being spent across capitalizable and non-capitalizable work.